DZY122/DiTAS/README.md

 ### [Paper] https://arxiv.org/abs/2409.07756
 ![DiTAS samples](sample.png)

 We propose DiTAS, a data-free post-training quantization (PTQ) method for efficient DiT inference.
 DiTAS relies on the proposed temporal-aggregated smoothing techniques to mitigate the impact of the channel-wise outliers within the input activations, leading to much lower quantization error under extremely low bitwidth.
 To further enhance the performance of the quantized DiT, we adopt the layer-wise grid search strategy to optimize the smoothing factor.
+Besides, we developed a LoRA module for weight quantization, leveraging alternating optimization to minimize quantization errors without additional fine-tuning.
 Experimental results demonstrate that our approach enables 4-bit weight, 8-bit activation (W4A8) quantization for DiTs while maintaining comparable performance as the full-precision model.

 ## Setup